MdSamsuzzohaShayon/youthspike-event-management/README.md

  - ✅✅ Update match
  - Show available players id properly / logically
  - Add players and score through gateway
+ - There will be usually 7 or 8 players in each team and 3 nets in each round where 6 players wiull be assigned in 3 nets and 1 or 2 players out of 7 or 8 players will be sub
+ - There could be exception, a team can have 5 players because they can get a player injured, In that case they can play will 5 players (Check every net should have atleast 1 player)
  - Instead of timeout call it sub clock from match setting [13:20](https://www.loom.com/share/ce3f543ec3b24083a921bb870cbf0c7f)
  - Coach password and Location should not be in the match setting
  - Currently captain is able to create a match that should not be -> only LDO can create a match